genidma/teatime-accessibility/README.md

 - `bin/teatime.py`: The main Python application script, which programmatically builds the GTK3 user interface.

 ## Credits
 * Originally inspired by the Tea Timer application from the Ubuntu snap store [link](https://snapcraft.io/install/teatime/ubuntu).
-But the code is very different and keep evolving.
+But the code is very different and keeps evolving.
 * The original code for the photosensitive version (this version) was provided by @shanaya-Gupta on Github via #31 This Pull Request then became version v1.3.3-photosensitive.
 Later, @genidma reconnected the feature set with heavy lifting from Lingma by AliBaba Cloud (no affiliation) and Chatgpt (no affiliation either) code provided by @shanaya-Gupta on Github via #31
 * Original author: @genidma on Github